About this project

 2 backers Limited (2 left of 4)

 A private-beta kitar hand-built by Thao and Noah.
 These instruments receive extra-special treatment, and take twice as long to build as the basic kitar above.
 Extra necks and bodies available, $1,200 per extra neck, $2,400 per extra body.
 Shirt and plans included.
 Custom options available at extra cost.
-Please contact us for details.Estimated delivery:Add $150 USD to ship outside the US
+Please contact us for details.Estimated delivery:Ships anywhere in the world

 - (16 days)